What Are the Advantages and Disadvantages of Franchising?

 Advantage 4: Collective Buying Power

-When you purchase a franchise and become part of the franchise system, you may benefit from your franchisor’s collective buying power via deep-rooted relationships established with suppliers.
-Materials may be discounted because of the size of the franchisor’s network and ability to negotiate deals with suppliers.
-Ask the franchisor about collective buying power and review the FDD for details.
+When you purchase a franchise and become part of the franchise system, you’ll benefit from your franchisor’s established relationships with suppliers.
+This means products and materials will be less expensive because of the franchisor’s collective buying power.

 Advantage 6: Be Your Own Boss